I am pretty sure wives will read the title of this post and think “I know a thing or two about being more mature!” 🙂

 God does not make you stronger, so you can “discern” your rights and leave your relationship or grumble and pick at your husband!
 No. He gives you insight and strength, not to run away, but to do the right thing.

 And many times, the right thing includes graciously bearing the weight as the Lord works out the situation.

 1. If your spouse routinely refuses to take responsibility for his actions, feelings, habits.

 He blames others, his past, God, you, circumstances, anything but himself.
 We all have moments when we refuse to take personal responsibility but this goes beyond a moment, it’s a lifestyle.

 If you are in this situation, you have to be bold, prayed-up and patient.
 Oh patience!
 Because just because he’s slacking off as a habit does not mean you have the right to be disrespectful or accusing.

-It means leaning harder on God, praying harder than you confront, inviting trusted help, being strong and ready to go places and do things that make you uncomfortable.
+It means leaning harder on God, respectfully confronting issues, praying harder than you confront, inviting trusted help, being strong and ready to go places and do things that make you uncomfortable.

 2. If your spouse avoids conflicts/is overly aggressive.

 I was the aggressor in our marriage.
 My husband was the peace-man and he reacted negatively to my verbal aggression by retreating further to himself.